Skip to main content

 Clean up with little effort

-As the amount of code and experimental features keeps growing, it's hard to keep up with things that are no longer used, but you end up maintaining them and tests for them anyway.
+As the amount of code and experimental features continues to grow, it becomes increasingly difficult to keep track of things that are no longer used, but you still end up maintaining them and their tests.
 Not with DCM.

 Plus, removing code is awesome, isn't it?